-- Does the proposed trading policy adequately provide for Users to trade their rights to obtain services with other persons? - Are matters of commercial information handled appropriately? - Are the obligations placed on the parties wishing to trade in rights to a service appropriate and reasonable? - Is the proposed trading policy likely to facilitate competition? - Does the policy reasonably balance the interests of the service provider and other parties?
+- Does the proposed trading policy adequately provide for users to trade their rights to obtain services with other users or prospective users? - Are the obligations placed on the parties wishing to trade in rights to a service appropriate and reasonable? - Is the proposed trading policy likely to facilitate competition? - Does the policy reasonably balance the interests of the service provider and other parties?

-3.3 Queuing Policy
+3.6 Queuing Policy

 Sections 3.12 to 3.15 of the Code set out the requirements for a queuing policy.
-An Access Arrangement must include a queuing policy that determines the priority given to users and prospective users for obtaining access to a covered pipeline and for seeking dispute resolution under section 6 of the Code.
+An Access Arrangement must include a queuing policy that explains the priorities of users and prospective users in obtaining access to a covered pipeline.

-The policy must provide sufficient detail to enable users and prospective users to understand in advance how priority will be assigned and, to the extent reasonably possible, accommodate the legitimate business interests of the service provider, users and prospective users, and generate economically efficient outcomes.
+The queuing policy must provide sufficient detail to enable users and prospective users to understand in advance how priority will be assigned and, to the extent reasonably possible, accommodate the legitimate business interests of the service provider, users and prospective users, and generate economically efficient outcomes.